-Yvonne has worked within a media environment, and more specifically syndication, for nearly fifteen years.
-She started her career in the London bureau of Media24 Magazines in 2006, then moved on to the role of International Editor at Camera Press in 2013.
-Yvonne is currently Partnerships Manager at IDS a FADEL company - liaising daily with picture agencies, archives, publications as well as brands.
+Yvonne has worked within a media environment, and more specifically syndication, for nearly twenty years.
+She started her career in the London bureau of Media24 Magazines, then moved on to the role of International Editor at Camera Press, followed by roles at IDS a FADEL company and more recently Shutterstock + SPLASH.

-Yvonne has extensive experience of working within partnership roles, particularly within editorial licensing on an international scale.
+Yvonne has extensive experience of working within partnership roles, editorial content syndication and archival research - on an international scale.